temporalio/documentation/docs/visibility.md

 Search Attributes available in your Visibility store can be used with Workflow Executions for that Cluster.
 To actually have results from the use of a <a class="tdlp" href="#list-filter">List Filter<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is a List Filter?</span><br /><br /><span class="tdlppd">A List Filter is the SQL-like string that is provided as the parameter to an Advanced Visibility List API.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="#list-filter">Learn more</a></span></span></a>, Search Attributes must be added to a Workflow Execution as metadata.

+**Creating Search Attributes**
+To create custom Search Attributes in your Visibility store, use [`tctl search-attribute create`](/tctl-next/search-attribute#create) with `--name` and `--type` modifier.
+For example, to create a Search Attribute called `CustomSA` of type `Keyword`, run:

+`tctl --ns yournamespace search-attribute create --name CustomSA --type Keyword`

+You can create and remove custom Search Attribute keys in your Visibility store.
+However, with [SQL databases](/concepts/visiblity) for Temporal Server v1.20 and later, creating a custom Search Attribute creates a mapping with a database field name in the Visibility store `custom_search_attributes` table.
+Removing a custom Search Attribute removes this mapping with the database field name, but does not remove the data.
+If you remove a custom Search Attribute and add a new one, it is possible that the new custom Search Attribute is mapped to the database field of the one that was recently removed.
+This may cause unexpected results when you use the List API to retrieve results using the new custom Search Attribute.
+These constraints do not apply if you use Elasticsearch.

+Renaming a custom Search Attribute is not supported.

+**Using default and custom Search Attributes in your Workflow**

 - To set the value of Search Attribute in your Workflow, see [how to set custom Search Attributes with your SDK](/application-development/observability#custom-search-attributes).
 - To update the value set for a Search Attribute from within the Workflow code, see [Upsert Search Attributes](/application-development/observability#upsert-search-attributes)
-- To remove the value set for a Search Attribute from within the Workflow code, see [Remove Search Attribute](/application-development/observability#remove-search-attribute)
+- To remove the value set for a Search Attribute from within the Workflow code, see [Remove Search Attribute](/application-development/observability#remove-search-attribute).
+Also verify Visibility setup constraints listed in the [Custom Search Attributes](#custom-search-sttributes) section.
 - To get a list of Search Attributes using `tctl`, see [How to view Search Attributes using tctl](/tctl-v1/cluster#get-search-attributes)

 After you add and set your Search Attributes, use your default or custom Search Attributes in a List Filter